Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Introduction

+Recently, it was realized that highly entangled quantum states can give rise to new kind of quantum phases beyond Landau symmetry breaking,\cite{L3726,GL5064,LanL58} which include topologically ordered phases,\cite{Wtop,WNtop,Wrig} and Symmetry Protected Topological (SPT) phases\cite{GW0931,PBT0959} (see Fig. \ref{topsymm}).
+The topologically ordered phases contain long range entanglement\cite{CGW1038} as revealed by topological entanglement entropy,\cite{LW0605,KP0604} and cannot be transformed to product states via local unitary (LU) transformations.\cite{LW0510,VCL0501,V0705}.
 Fractional quantum Hall states\cite{TSG8259,L8395}, chiral spin liquids,\cite{KL8795,WWZ8913} $Z_2$ spin liquids,\cite{RS9173,W9164,MS0181} non-Abelian fractional quantum Hall states,\cite{MR9162,W9102,WES8776,RMM0899} \etc are examples of topologically ordered phases.
-The mathematical foundation of topological orders is closely related to tensor category theory\cite{FNS0428,LW0510,CGW1038,GWW1017} and simple current algebra.\cite{MR9162,LWW1024} Using this point of view, we have developed a systematic and quantitative theory for non-chiral topological orders in 2D interacting boson and fermion systems.\cite{LW0510,CGW1038,GWW1017} Also for chiral 2D topological orders with only Abelian statistics, we find that we can use integer $K$-matrices to describe them.\cite{BW9045,R9002,FK9169,WZ9290}
+The mathematical foundation of topological orders is closely related to tensor category theory\cite{FNS0428,LW0510,CGW1038,GWW1017} and simple current algebra.\cite{MR9162,LWW1024} Using this point of view, we have developed a systematic and quantitative theory for topological orders with gappable edge for 2+1D interacting boson and fermion systems.\cite{LW0510,CGW1038,GWW1017} Also for 2+1D topological orders with only Abelian statistics, we find that we can use integer $K$-matrices to describe them.\cite{BW9045,R9002,FK9169,WZ9290}

-For gapped quantum systems with symmetry, the structure of phase diagram is even richer (see Fig. \ref{topsymm}b).
-Even SRE states now can belong to different phases.
-In this paper, we are going to study those SRE phases with symmetries.